promptfoo/promptfoo-docs/docs/configuration/expected-outputs.md

 #### Overriding the LLM grader

-By default, `llm-rubric` uses GPT-4 for grading.
+By default, model-graded asserts use GPT-4 for grading.
 If you do not have access to GPT-4 or prefer not to use it, you can override the rubric grader.
 There are several ways to do this, depending on your preferred workflow:

 1. Using the `--grader` CLI option: